JasonFDY/Portfolio/README.md

 * [Contact Details](#contact-details)

 ## About
 Hi, my name is Jason.
 I'm a GPhC registered pharmacist with a Masters in Pharmacy from Keele University.
 I have spent two sucessful years as a Pharmacy Manager but I am now transitioning to a career in data.
-Admittedly, this is quite a drastic change but I am excited for the opportunities which lie ahead.
+Admittedly, this is quite a drastic change but I believe it is the right career move for myself and I am excited for the opportunities which lie ahead.

 I have created this respository to showcase my journey, the courses I have completed and the projects I have worked on.